How to Make Flying Paper Helicopter with 3 Blades

 Paper Helicopter Folded Stripes

-3. Take two of the folded stripes and put one in the middle of the two flaps of the other.
+3. Take two of the folded strips and put one in the middle of the two flaps of the other.

 Paper Helicopter Intercept Stripes

-4. Take the two flaps of the third stripe and put one above and one under another stripe.
-Then pull the two flaps together through the last stripe.
+4. Take the two flaps of the third strip and put one above and one under another strip.
+Then pull the two flaps together through the last strip.

 Paper Helicopter 3 Stripes Crossed